Assistant Professor of Mathematics, Part-time|

 - Who has time for interests and hobbies?!
 But I enjoy spending what free time I do have with my husband Tommy Ratliff, who is also in Wheaton's math department, and our two children.
 We enjoy heading out to the cape, traveling, and otherwise having a good time.
 Many of my other "hobbies" involve my house - I love painting cabinets and walls (which for some reason I've always found to be very soothing), and I have also discovered a previously unsuspected interest in gardening and its counter-part -- yanking out unwanted brambles and seedlings in the back woods.
 And, of course, I love to read, and can rarely be found without a book close-by!
-I have lately been on a non-fiction kick, learning about various diseases, pre-Columbian America, rubber plantations, etc. To keep fit, I do strength-trainging, yoga, and aerobics.
+I have lately been on a non-fiction kick, learning about various diseases, pre-Columbian America, rubber plantations, etc. To keep fit, I do strength-training, yoga, and zumba and other dancing exercises.
 If I had more time, I would spend considerably more time than I do biking, skating, and hiking.

 Department of Mathematics and Computer Science

 Science Center, Room 327